 - a.
 Basis for Addition.
 In an effort to balance core First Amendment interests with public health, the Health Officer is creating special provisions for faith-based services and ceremonies.
 Even with adherence to physical distancing and face covering requirements, bringing members of different households together to engage in in-person religious gatherings carries a higher risk of widespread transmission of COVID-19.
 Such gatherings may result in increased rates of infection, hospitalization, and death, especially among more vulnerable populations.
 Therefore, even though in-person religious gatherings are allowed by this provision, with safety limitations, it is strongly recommended that individuals use alternative means to practice their faith for the time being, such as the many online and broadcasting platforms available in the digital age, in place of in-person gatherings. - b.
 Description and Conditions to Operate. - 1.
-Individual indoor prayer in houses of worship: [Section Superseded] - 2.
-Outdoor Religious Gatherings: Houses of worship and operators of other facilities or groups may hold outdoor gatherings for the practice of religion, including religious services and religious ceremonies, subject to the following conditions: - i.
-Prior to being placed in the Orange Tier by the State, no more than 100 individuals may participate in the gathering and simultaneous gatherings in the same location or vicinity are prohibited.
-Once the County was placed in the Orange Tier, this maximum limit is increased to 200 individuals per gathering.
-If the County is later returned to a more restrictive tier by the State or other local conditions change in a manner that puts the public health at risk, the Health Officer may reduce the limit on the number of people or impose other safety restrictions.
-Also, for any gathering allowed under this section, the limit must be reduced below 100 people (or 200 people, if applicable) if required due to the size of the outdoor space and participants' ability to follow Social Distancing Requirements at all times;
+Individual indoor prayer and counseling in houses of worship: Members of the public may enter a house of worship, subject to the following conditions: - i.
+Only one individual member of the public may enter the house of worship at a time.
+If the person is a parent or guardian of minor children, the person may bring their children with them but not other adults from the same household.
+If the person is an adult who needs assistance, the person may bring a caregiver. - ii.
+The member of the public must maintain at least six feet of physical distance from any Personnel present in the facility;